 Surprisingly, we get asked over the phone, “Do you have cheap or second hand used automotive batteries?”
 Our response, “No way!”
-With modern day vehicle’s sophisticated electronics, you just don’t take the risk with inferior products.
-Although price plays an important role when shopping around, the importance and function of each product you are buying, needs to be highly considered in your final purchase.
+With modern-day vehicle’s sophisticated electronics, you don’t take the risk with inferior products.
+Although price plays an important role when shopping around, the importance and function of each product, you are buying needs prioritisation for your final purchase.

-One important question that you should always ask yourself is, “How much of an inconvenience would it be to me, if that product were to fail?”
+One crucial question that you should always ask yourself is, “How much of an inconvenience would it be to me if that product were to fail?”

 When thinking of buying a new battery for your car, which “Option” would you prefer?

 OPTION No 1:

 Do-it-yourself and buy in-store for an approximate $155.00 – $175.00 price tag (small size battery), fit at your “Own Risk”

 - Firstly, you will need to make sure; it is your battery that’s faulty and not some other electrical problem, such as a faulty alternator or starter motor.
 You will require a digital battery analyser/meter and a hydrometer to carry out the testing.
 Remember, batteries are “Dangerous Goods”, and health and safety handling procedures are your safeguards and need proper action.

 - Secondly, you will need to purchase a memory minder to retain your radio’s security and driveability codes when disconnecting your battery.
 If you do not have the password at hand and lose it, it will be a time-consuming effort and an additional fee involved, retrieving it from your dealer.
 Scanning may also be required for re-programming and clear any error codes in most modern European vehicles. (charges apply)

 OPTION No 2: